formaticDev/formaticDev/README.md

 - 👋 Hi, I amm Anton Pluzharov.
 - 👀 I’m interested in backend (server side) programming, cyber security and QA.
 - 🌱 I’m currently studying CS degree at Open University of Israel.
-- Former QA Automation Engineer at "Check Point Software Technologies".
+- Lead Automation Engineer at "Check Point Software Technologies".

 <!---
 formaticDev/formaticDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.